Bearsden: Roman

+Pre-industrial

 Prior to 1649, the area formed part of a larger parish called Kilpatrick.
 One part was called West, or Old Kilpatrick, and covered Dumbarton and areas of west Dunbartonshire, such as Clydebank.
 The remaining part was named East or New Kilpatrick, covering a much greater area than Bearsden, from the River Clyde at Whiteinch and Yoker to Duntocher, Strathblane and Baldernock.
 Modern Bearsden began in an agricultural area as a small hamlet called New Kirk (or perhaps Chapelton) close to New Kilpatrick Parish Church, which was first built in 1649.
 Close landmarks included Canniesburn Toll, and a water mill at Garscube.
 The present-day church was built in 1807.

 The size and style of the community prior to urbanisation is recorded in Rambles Round Glasgow, first published in 1854.
 The author describes a route from Maryhill, crossing the River Kelvin at Garscube Mill to Canniesburn.
 At that point, the route takes the road to Drymen, rather than the alternative to Milngavie.
 Of particular note are the woods and gardens surrounding the fine houses of Killermont and Garscube, which are contrasted with a small shop at Canniesburn with apparently nothing left for sale.
 The kirk-toun (modern Bearsden Cross) is described as consisting of about a dozen cottages of idyllic rural beauty, isolated from the noise and dirt of Glasgow.
 The account also includes one of the earliest references to "Bear's Den", and although the location is not clear, a traditional belief is recorded that it was a Roman burial site.